IamTheHttp/magiquest/readme.md

 - LevelCharacterLocation property is then used when an Character is created, passed characterLevel to new Character();
 - Manually placed enemies (enemiesToPlace) always have a fixed level based on their configuration, this is
   relevant for bosses, town NPCs etc. - this happens in placeLevelEntities();
+- When creating a new character (Enemy or player), the characterLevels affects the damage and health.
+  This is not updated when the character levels up, but only upon creation.
+  Enemies don't level up, and we're not yet certain we want this behaviour on the player

 ### Experience
 - Character level is provided by spawnEnemiesSystem to the Character(Enemy)